 "Please provide a statement (250 words minimum) that addresses your reasons for transferring and the objectives you hope to achieve, and attach it to your application before submission."

 I happen to believe there are…

-- Why you chose your current school (the one you’re leaving) in the first place.
+Explain why you chose your current school (the one you’re leaving) in the first place.

-Offer specific reasons why you want to leave your current school
+Offer specific reasons why you want to leave your current school.

-- How you’ve made the best of things
+Show how you’ve made the best of things in your current situation.

-- What do you want to do/be/study?
-(What’s your dream?)
+What do you want to do/be/study? (aka: What’s your dream?)

-- How will the new school (the one you’d like to transfer to) help you realize your dream?
+Outline how the new school (the one you’d like to transfer to) will help you realize your dream.

 IMPORTANT: The key to presenting each of these qualities isn’t just in WHAT you say (your content), but in HOW you say it (your approach).
 What follows is a paragraph-by-paragraph breakdown of what to do and how to do it, followed by a great example personal statement—and yes, I’m suggesting you focus on establishing one quality per paragraph.
-Here goes:
+Here it goes:

 Establish some of your core values